bryant1410/Cookbook/recipes/Administration/XCopyInstallWindows.md

 Solution
 --------

-With Version 2.5.1 ArangoDB doesn't rely on registry entries anymore so we can deploy using a ZIP-file.
+As of Version 2.5.1 ArangoDB doesn't rely on registry entries anymore so we can deploy using a ZIP-file.

 ### Steps